 Bay Leaf Palm at Belize Botanic Gardens:

-A demonstration plot of 1500 bay leaf palms is in the garden for observation by farmers and researchers.
-Used for thatch roofing, the bay leaf (Sabal mauritiiformis) is popular among Belizean Maya and Mestizo, the increasing population and tourism facilities.
+The gardens created a demonstration plot of 1500 bay leaf palms for observation and sustainable practice education to farmers and researchers.
+Due to its use for thatch roofing, the bay leaf (Sabal mauritiiformis) is popular among Belizean Maya and Mestizo, and the increasing population and tourism facilities have proved too great a stress on the palm.
 As the leaf becomes scarce due to habitat loss and over collection, leaf seekers become less careful about healthy gathering practices.
 To ensure the health of bay leaf tree populations farming the palm for thatch use is a safer alternative to wild collection.
 The bay leaf is an ideal sustainable agriculture crop for most areas of Belize, mainly because it is native and is in its natural environment.
 The bay leaf needs little to no irrigation or pest control and a market for the leaf already exists making it a sound cash crop.
 So far the bay leaf plot at BBG is doing remarkably well.
 Information and seeds(seasonal) are available to potential farmers and conservation Organization.

 Primary objective: To educate Belizean schoolchildren on the importance and pleasures of botanic diversity and preservation via a holistic field experience that focuses on indigenous Belizean palms, their uses and sustainability.